 Which brokers offers more tradeable asset classes, Admiral Markets or AxiTrader?

-Admiral Markets offers a more diverse selection of investment options than AxiTrader allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Admiral Markets offers a more diverse selection of investment options than AxiTrader allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Admiral Markets has 8425, compared to 175 from AxiTrader.

 Can I trade cryptocurrency with Admiral Markets or AxiTrader?